SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 Several ACDC fields may have for their value either a serialized *field map* or the SAID of that *field map*.
 Each SAID provides a stable universal cryptographically verifiable and agile reference to its encapsulating block (serialized *field map*).

 Recall that given sufficient cryptographic strength including collision resistance [[32]][[42]] a cryptographic commitment (such as a digital signature or cryptographic digest) on a given digest is equivalent to a commitment to the block from which the given digest was derived.
 Specifically, a digital signature on a SAID makes a verifiable cryptographic non-repudiable commitment to the SAID that is equivalent to the commitment made by a digital signature on the full serialization of the associated block from which the SAID was derived.
 This enables reasoning about ACDCs in whole or in part via their SAIDS in a fully interoperable, verifiable, compact, and secure manner.
 This also supports the well-known bow-tie model of Ricardian Contracts [[40]].
 This includes reasoning about the whole ACDC given by its top-level SAID, `d`, field as well as reasoning about any nested sections using their SAIDS.
 Specifically, at the top level, the value of the `s`, `a`, `e`, and `r` fields may be a SAID instead of a field map.
 The exploded blocks for each associated SAID may be attached or cached to optimize bandwidth and availability without decreasing security.

+Normally the convention is that the field label for SAID fields is `d`.
+In the case of the schema section, however, the field label is `$id`.
+This is defined by JSON Schema as the field label whose field value is the unique identifier of the schema instance.
+In ACDC we repurpose that field to provide the verifiable SAID of the schema as a SAD.
+The value of the top-level schema, `s` field may be either the schema itself for the SAID in the schema's top-level `$id` field.

 ### UUID (Universally Unique IDentifier) Fields